Search Barcode Specific Pages in Documents Using Java

 Ever spent hours manually verifying signatures across hundreds of documents?
 You’re not alone.
 Whether you’re building a contract management system, automating invoice processing, or securing healthcare records, manually tracking down and validating barcode signatures is tedious and error‑prone.

-Here’s the good news: you can automate the entire process with Java.
-In this guide, we’ll walk through how to search for barcode signatures in documents programmatically using GroupDocs.Signature for Java.
-By the end, you’ll know how to detect signatures across multiple pages, track search progress in real-time, and handle different barcode formats—all with clean, maintainable code.
+In this guide we’ll show you how to search barcode specific pages in your documents programmatically with Java and GroupDocs.Signature.
+By the end, you’ll be able to detect signatures across selected pages, monitor search progress in real time, and handle a variety of barcode formats—all with clean, maintainable code.

-• Setting up GroupDocs.Signature in your Java project (takes about 5 minutes)
+• Setting up GroupDocs.Signature in a Java project (≈5 minutes)

 • Subscribing to search events for real‑time progress tracking

-• Configuring smart search options to find exactly what you need
+• Configuring smart search options to target specific pages

 Prerequisites

-• Basic Java knowledge: You should be comfortable with classes, methods, and try-catch blocks
+• Basic familiarity with Java classes, methods, and exception handling

 Setting Up GroupDocs.Signature for Java